ksachtleben/binance_signals_trade/README.md

 # Crypto Signals Bot README
 This trading algorithm is designed to provide trade signals and can also be used for backtesting.
-The trading algorithm is still under testing, specifically for stop-loss and take-profit positions.
+The trading algorithm for stock market tradind (buy-in-hold) and future market trading (open long and short positions) is still under testing, specifically for stop-loss and take-profit positions.
 If you have any questions or are interested in contributing, please feel free to contact us.

 ## Features
 Real-time data fetching from the Binance API.